MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-13-mobilefirst-platform-support-for-ios-931.md

 MobileFirst Platform Foundation v6.2, v6.3, v7.0, v7.1 has embraced iOS 9.3.1 very well, we tested a bunch of feature like connection to the server, OAuth flow, form based authentication, invoking of JavaScript adapters, push notifications.
 All these features work well, however we did notice few issues which we have documented here.

-Known Issues*
+Known Issues

  - With MobileFirst Platform v7.0 and v7.1 we noticed UI issues while the Active notifying dialog is displayed.
+(Update: These issues were seen with some older versions of MobileFirst 7.0/7.1.
+Updating to the latest ifix of IBM MobileFirst 7.0/ 7.1 will resolve the above mentioned issues.)

- - With MobileFirst Platform v7.0 and Xcode v7.3 we notice issues with WLHttpMethodGet not being recognized as a constant in a Swift app.
+ - With MobileFirst Platform v7.0 and Xcode v7.3 we notice issues with WLHttpMethodGet not being recognized as a constant in a Swift v2.2 app, we are investigating on this issue.
 A workaround could be to use a String "GET" in place of the constant.

-*(Update: These issues were seen with some older versions of MobileFirst 7.0/7.1.
-Updating to the latest ifix of IBM MobileFirst 7.0/ 7.1 will resolve the above mentioned issues.)

 The version of Cordova shipped with MobileFirst Platform has been verified with iOS 9.3.1 and it works well!